olgnaydn/compindexR/README.md

 # ciao_r
-R conversion of ciao which is a MATLAB package
+R version of ciao which is a MATLAB package for composite indicators